codeofdusk/words/README.md

 ## Notes
 ### Command-line options
-If you are using the `master` branch, `words.py` supports several command-line options.
+If you are using the `dev` branch, `words.py` supports several command-line options.
 To view them, run:

 		python3 words.py --help
 From the `words` directory.
 When running the program (step 3 of data analysis above), you can supply any options between `words.py` and the & sign.